Michelle F. Moseley Counseling

 I wonder how many of the now “nones” reached out to a leader or expressed a need to their church, and were not acknowledged or even provided an opportunity to speak with someone and get support.

 The statistics regarding women do not come as a surprise for me.
-I think about how many women I have spoken to who were pushed to the sideline or completely overlooked within a church based on their gender.
-I think of the 100s of women (yes, that many just from personal conversations) who come to my mind who longed to be part of a faith community and to serve with their talents, yet were told they could not do that simply because they are a woman.
+I think about how many women I have spoken to who were pushed to the sideline or completely overlooked within a church or religious organization based on their gender.
+I think of the 1000s of women (yes, that many just from personal conversations) who come to my mind who longed to be part of a faith community and to serve with their talents, yet were told they could not do that simply because they are a woman.

 And I think of the number of these women who still long to find a faith-based space that understands their experience and is both trauma-informed as well as responsive to the impact of trauma on individuals.